-\Prior authorization (approval in advance) may be required to be covered, except in an emergency.
+\Some services may require Prior Authorization (approval in advance) to be covered, except in an emergency.

 Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
 You must be homebound, which means leaving home is a major effort.